<?xml version="1.0"?>

 </History>

-<abstract locale="en_US">Background and Aim: Temporal fine structure (TFS) cues are crucial for pitch perception, sound localization, and speech understanding in noise.
-Hearing loss can impair TFS sensitivity, but the role of audiometric configuration remains unclear.
-This study compared binaural TFS sensitivity between adults with sloping and rising/flat sensorineural hearing loss (SNHL).
+<abstract locale="en_US">Background and Aim: Temporal Fine Structure (TFS) cues are crucial for pitch perception, sound localization, and speech understanding in noise.
+Hearing loss can impair TFS sensitivity, but the role of audiogram configuration remains unclear.
+Therefore, this study aimed to compare binaural TFS sensitivity in adults with Sensorineural Hearing Loss (SNHL) having different audiogram configurations.

 <web_url>https://avr.tums.ac.ir/index.php/avr/article/view/1483</web_url>